Travel Smart Guide

 - Been denied a US Visa or entry into the US or had a US visa cancelled.

-- Have asserted immunity from prosecution
+- Have asserted immunity from prosecution.

-All airlines are obliged to transmit Advance Passenger Information (API) about passengers prior to the departure of flights to the United States.
+Virgin Atlantic, like other airlines, is obliged to transmit Advance Passenger Information (API) about passengers prior to the departure of flights to the United States.